toshimaru/sdoc/README.md

 **Powering https://railsdoc.github.io/**

+## Original SDoc

+This repository is a fork of [rails/sdoc](https://github.com/rails/sdoc).

+THE [master branch](https://github.com/toshimaru/sdoc/tree/master) is synchronized with the [main branch of rails/sdoc](https://github.com/rails/sdoc/tree/main).

 ### What is sdoc?

 SDoc is an HTML template built on top of the RDoc documentation generator for Ruby code.